 - Stalking, domestic violence, or sexual abuse and the absence is directly related to medical, social, or legal services for the employee or their family member.

-On April 10, 2020, DC enacted an emergency ordinance that amends the Act to require that employers with between 50 and 499 employees provide paid leave for any of the reasons required under the federal Families First Coronavirus Response Act (FFCRA).
+DC has enacted an emergency ordinance that amends the Act to require that employers with between 50 and 499 employees provide paid leave for any of the reasons required under the federal Families First Coronavirus Response Act (FFCRA).
 Healthcare providers are exempt.

 Use of Paid Leave: